volkanagun/SentencePartitioning/README.md

 # SentencePartitioning

-The project is maven project.
-The intellij is used as an ide.
+The project is a maven project.
+The intellij is used as an IDE.
 It requires JDK11 and Scala 2.13.8 in order to compile.

-In this library, the effects of word partitioning in the quality of the word embeddings extracted for POS tagging, NER, sentiment analysis and analogy tasks.
+In this library, the effects of word partitioning is measured for the quality of the word embeddings extracted for POS tagging, NER, sentiment analysis and analogy tasks.
 Rather than giving the full parameteric details of the experimental setups, a short hand usage of the partitioning approach is presented in the following sections.
 In this respect two n-gram partitioning approaches is given below.

 * RankLM : It uses contextual ranking for partitioning word embeddings into useful n-grams
 * SyllableLM: It partitions the words into valid syllables.